psychemedia/winter-tales/src/juniper_tree.md

 But the bird flew away and lighted on a goldsmith's house, and began to sing,

-"My mother she killed me, My father he ate me, My sister, little Marlinchen, Gathered to,2;ether all my bones.
-Tied them in a silken handkerchief, Laid them beneath the juniper-tree, Kywitt, kywitt, what a beautiful bird am I!*
+"My mother she killed me,
+My father he ate me,
+My sister, little Marlinchen,
+Gathered together all my bones.
+Tied them in a silken handkerchief,
+Laid them beneath the juniper-tree,
+Kywitt, kywitt, what a beautiful bird am I!*

 The goldsmith was sitting in his workshop making a gold chain, when he heard the bird which was sitting singing on his roof, and very beautiful the song seemed to him.
 He stood up, but as he crossed the threshold he lost one of his slippers.
 But he went away right up the middle of the street with one shoe on and one sock; he had his apron on, and in one hand he had the gold chain and in the other the pincers, and the sun was shining brightly on the street.
 Then he went right on and stood still, and said to the bird, "Bird," said he then, "how beautifully thou canst sing!
 Sing me that piece again."
 "No," said the bird, "I'll not sing it twice for nothing!
 Give me the golden chain, and then I will sing it again for thee."
 "There," said the goldsmith, "there is the golden chain for thee, now sing me that song again."
 Then the bird came and took the golden chain in his right claw, and went and sat in front of the goldsmith, and sang,